Real World Datasets

 There is an R package called Tidyverse, which includes a set of key R extension packages (including dplyr and tidyr) intended to make using (and learning) R easier for beginners.
 It includes the piping functionality, along with functions which filter, reshape and plot data.
 We will use the Tidyverse commands in the following analysis.
 In fact we already have, using read_excel above.

-For example, to achieve removing the same rows in the previous step, we can ‘pipe’ the tax2020_raw data to the filter() command from the Tidyverse.
-The symbol for pipe is %>%, the keyboard shortcut for which is Ctrl+Shift+M, or Command+Shift+M on a Mac.
+For example, to achieve removing the same rows in the previous step, we can ‘pipe’ the tax2022_raw data to the filter() command from the Tidyverse and compare the total rows with the previous str() command.
+The symbol for pipe is %>%, the keyboard shortcut for which is Ctrl+Shift+M, or Command+Shift+M on a Mac, when working in R or RStudio (once again not in our Jupyter Notebooks).

-Note that the head command plays nicely with the piping too.
+Note that the str() command, as do many commands, plays nicely with the piping too.

 filter( State !="Unknown" & State!="Overseas" ) %>%